GRJY/BookFy-Virtual-Library-Management-Application/README.markdown

 This snippet highlights the use of Chart.js for visualizing user reading habits, with data dynamically fetched from the backend.

-## Installation
-BookFy is hosted at [https://bookfy.com.tr](https://bookfy.com.tr), requiring no local installation for general use.
-For developers interested in setting up a local instance or accessing the source code, please contact me at akbulutgiray@gmail.com.

 **Local Setup (if source code is provided):**
 1. **Clone the Repository** (contact for access):